swiss-seismological-service/scrtdd/README.md

 Step 2: the refined location is used as starting location to perform a more precise relocation using both catalog absolute travel times (dt.ct) and differential travel times from cross correlation (dt.cc).

 After step2 the relocated origin is sent to the messaging system.
 If step2 fails, then the relocated origin from step1 is sent to the messaging system.
 If step1 fails, step2 is attempted anyway.

-Note: when performing the multi event (catalog) relocation ("scrtdd --reloc-profile") only step2options are considered.

 ![Relocation options](/img/step1options.png?raw=true "Relocation options")